-Today Google unveiled a new line of products, made in-house by their own product team.
-Among other things they communicated the launch of Pixel and Pixel XL Phones.
-According to Wired, the phones are supposed to be sleek, have an impressive Qualcomm Snapdragon 821 processor, Daydream-ready VR status and a kick-ass camera.
-What’s interesting though is that they’ve decided to launch it with Verizon as their exclusive carrier which makes you wonder; what is happening with Google’s own MVNO Google Fi?
+Today Google unveiled a new line of products made in-house by their own product team.
+Among other things, they communicated the launch of Pixel and Pixel XL Phones.
+According to Wired, the phones are supposed to be sleek, have an impressive Qualcomm Snapdragon 821 processor, Daydream-ready VR status, and a kick-ass camera.
+Interestingly, they’ve decided to launch it with Verizon as their exclusive carrier, which makes you wonder; what is happening with Google’s own MVNO Google Fi?

 Winning Back Customers

 Speaking of Project Fi, we recently won back a client, who we actually lost earlier this year, to Project Fi.
 The customer’s name is Anne, and she described her customer journey in a review on Trustpilot.
 The review reads as follows:

 The Best…Around!
 (Nothin’s ever gonna bring you down!)